adammico-lab/Tableau-Data-Quality-Sentinel-BETA/README.md

 # Tableau Data Quality Sentinel

-A Claude skill that profiles published Tableau datasources for schema hygiene, naming violations, type mismatches, and metadata gaps.
-Built for [Claude Desktop](https://claude.ai/download) and the [Tableau MCP](https://github.com/tableau/tableau-mcp).
+**A Claude skill that profiles published Tableau datasources for schema hygiene, naming violations, type mismatches, and metadata gaps.
+Built for [Claude Desktop](https://claude.ai/download) and the [Tableau MCP](https://github.com/tableau/tableau-mcp). v.2.0**

 ## How It Works